affanatmaca/ReduceCord/README.md

-Discord Web is a lightweight desktop wrapper for Discord Web, built with Tauri.
+ReduceCord is a lightweight desktop wrapper for Discord, built with Tauri.

 It opens discord.com/app inside a desktop window and does not run the official Discord desktop app.